 If you want the mixture to be thinner, add water or plant-based milk to the mixture.
 Add liquid incrementally and use your electric mixer to reach your desired result.

 To thicken, add a mixture of flour and water 50/50 to the recipe and stir together with the electric mixer.
 This flour could range from something like coconut flour to typical wheat flour.
+Raw flour can pose health risks, so if you’re concerned here’s an article on how to toast your flour beforehand.

 Chocolate Coconut Oil Frosting Without Powdered Sugar